wronawiktor/docs/docs/kubernetes/loadbalancer-installation.md

 Note: [Bare-metal consideration](https://kubernetes.github.io/ingress-nginx/deploy/baremetal)

-Note: To do this task you have to install first NGINX Ingress Controller from preious chapter!
+Note: To do this task you have to install first NGINX Ingress Controller from previous chapter!

 Tell NGINX Ingress Controller to stop using host network: